What is General Systems Theory?

 General Systems Theory reminds us that everything in business is connected.
 From the smallest task to the most complex workflow, thinking in terms of systems leads to better decisions, smoother operations, and more resilient organisations.

-By applying GST principles to your processes, you not only improve how work gets done, but you also build a more innovative, more adaptive business ready for whatever comes next.
+By applying GST principles to your processes, you not only enhance how work gets done but also build a more innovative and adaptable business, one that is ready for whatever comes next.

 Frequently asked questions